alexbrjo/ExamSquirrel/README.md

 A tool for creating online practice tests with variable questions
 --------------------------------------------------
-Currently uses: Grunt, Maven, Jersey, a REST Api, MongoDB Future dependencies: SQL, MathJax
+Currently uses: Grunt, Maven, Jersey, a REST Api, MongoDB.
+Future dependencies: SQL, MathJax

 Setting up the project for developers
 --------------------------------------------------